 If an employer is still struggling to access or complete the electronic version, a paper version is also available and can be used.

 Information on the revisions to the Form I-9 can be found in our previously published Inside HR article.
 For a refresher on completing this required form, watch our short video on How to Complete an I-9 Form, available from MRA’s free E-Learning Library.

 EEO-1.
 The EEO-1 is the U.S. Equal Employment Opportunity Commission’s (EEOC) annual survey that requires all private employers with 100 or more employees and certain federal government contractors to file the EEO-1 report.
 In past years, the filing deadline was September 30, however the 2017 filing deadline is now March 31, 2018, and will continue to be March 31 of each subsequent year.

-Covered federal contractors with 100 or more employees on the payroll during one employer-selected pay period between October 1 and December 31 (previously the pay period was between July 1 and September 30) are required to file the EEO-1 report.
+Employment data must be pulled from one employer-selected pay period between October 1 and December 31 (previously the pay period was between July 1 and September 30).
 The selected pay period is called the "workforce snapshot period" and employers use this to count employees by job category, sex, race, or ethnicity for the EEO-1 report.

 VETS-4212.
 The filing deadline for federal contractors and subcontractors who are required to file an annual report called the VETS-4212 remains September 30, 2017 (now extended to November 15, 2017 due to the impact of Hurricane Harvey and Irma).

 The latest on the EEO-1 report and VETS-4212 can be found in our previously published Inside HR article.

 Source: Lynell Meeth, HR Director, MRA – The Management Association